webmarka/DocMD/README.md

 1. **Clone the project:**

-    bash
         cd /path/to/project
         git clone git@gitlab.com:webmarka/docmd.git docmd
         cd docmd

 2. **Set up the environment:**

     - Place your Markdown files in the `src/` folder (or customize via `INCLUDE_PATHS` in `.env`).
     - Create a `.env` file with your custom parameters (see example below).
     - Optionally, add `.env.development` and `.env.production` for environment-specific overrides.

 **Example `.env`:**